gardner/install-wgt-tizen/README.md

-# Install Jellyfin for Samsung TV
+# Generic Tizen WGT Installer

-This project makes it easy to install [Jellyfin for Samsung TV](https://github.com/jellyfin/jellyfin-tizen) by automating the environment configuration with Docker.
+This project makes it easy to install any WGT (Web Application Package) file to Samsung Tizen TVs by automating the environment configuration with Docker.

-Samsung TVs have been running Tizen OS since 2015, and while the Jellyfin app is stable & officially supported, [the app has yet to make it onto the Samsung app store since efforts began in late 2021](https://github.com/jellyfin/jellyfin-tizen/issues/94).
+Samsung TVs have been running Tizen OS since 2015.
+This tool can install any WGT package from GitHub releases, making it useful for installing various Tizen applications including Jellyfin, custom apps, or development builds.

-Install Jellyfin to your TV with just one command once your computer and TV are configured as described below.
+Install any WGT package to your TV with a simple Docker command or docker-compose configuration once your computer and TV are configured as described below.

 ## Configure Computer (PC, Laptop, etc...)
 - Follow [Docker Installation Instructions](https://www.docker.com/get-started/)